owntech-foundation/Core/docs/shieldAPI.md

 !!!
 Note ""
-    This API is designed to work with the TWIST hardware, providing a set of functions to manage and control the output power.
+    This API is designed to work with Spin shields hardware, providing a set of functions to manage and control the shields.

 ## Features